My Quiet Kitchen

 Notes

-Leftover cabbage rolls will keep in the refrigerator for up to 4 days.
-Reheating in the microwave is the best/easiest option, as reheating in the oven may dry out the cheese and filling.
+Cabbage rolls will keep in the refrigerator for up to 4 days.
+Reheating in the microwave is the best/easiest option, as the oven will dry out the cheese and filling.

 Estimated Nutrition (per serving)